-From doors and sidelights to glass walls, laminated panes can withstand the accidental bumps or deliberate breakages by those with less than good intentions.
+From doors and sidelights to glass walls, laminated panes can withstand accidental bumps or deliberate breakages by those with less than good intentions.

 Put simply, laminated glass is harder to break completely through and shatter than traditional, single-paned glass.

 Just like entryways, windows are not immune to breakages.
-WIth laminated glass windows, whether an insulated glass unit, a display window, or an entire building exterior -- durability isn’t a concern.
+With laminated glass windows, whether an insulated glass unit, a display window, or an entire building exterior -- durability isn’t a concern.

 This is particularly important in areas where hurricanes or tornadoes are a threat.
 Laminated glass offers an additional shield from flying debris.
-In fact, building codes in many hurricane-prone areas -- such as coastal communities -- require laminated glass with an stronger middle layer to prevent breakages.
+In fact, building codes in many hurricane-prone areas -- such as coastal communities -- require laminated glass with a stronger middle layer to prevent breakages.

 Because of its strength and safety features, laminated glass is becoming more popular in railing applications.
 What’s more, a laminated glass railing is an eye-catching accent to a space.